 Health and safety reminders ahead of November’s nine-day deer hunt

-Eau Claire, Wis. – As hunters take to the woods, marshes and fields across Wisconsin for the traditional nine-day deer hunt in November, HSHS Sacred Heart and St. Joseph’s hospitals and Prevea Health ask all to keep health and safety top of mind.
+Oconto Falls – As hunters take to the woods, marshes and fields across Wisconsin for a traditional nine-day deer hunt in November, HSHS St. Clare Memorial Hospital and Prevea Health ask all to keep health and safety top of mind.

 Additional health and safety tips for hunters include:

-- Always wear fall-restraint harnesses while in trees
+- Always wearing fall-restraint harnesses while in trees

-- Always maintain 3-points of contact with trees while climbing
+- Maintaining 3-points of contact with trees at all times while climbing

-- Bring a first-aid kit to deal with potential injuries
+- Bringing a first-aid kit along on hunts to deal with potential injuries

-- Take intermittent breaks while hiking, dragging, and processing deer to decrease risks of a heart attack
+- Taking intermittent breaks while hiking, dragging, and processing deer to decrease risks of a heart attack

-- Pack dry clothes, rain gear and wear layers to help prevent the risk of experiencing hypothermia
+- Packing dry clothes, rain gear and wearing layers to help prevent the risk of experiencing hypothermia

-- Maintain proper ventilation when using propane heat inside of cabins and enclosed deer stands to avoid carbon monoxide poisoning
+- Maintaining proper ventilation when using propane heat inside of cabins and enclosed deer stands to avoid carbon monoxide poisoning

-For more information about deer hunting health and safety, please visit the hunting season safety page on the Prevea website.
+For more information about deer hunting health and safety, please visit:

 About Hospital Sisters Health System